MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationController.md

 }
 ```

-From 0 to -1 to 0 where only "base_pose" will play and then an equal amount of time where Walk will play on top of base_pose as foo goes from 0 to 1 back to 0.
+In this example that because foo is equal to a sin wave, that its values will range from -1 to 1.
+This means that you will have a period from 0 to -1 to 0 where only "base_pose" will play and then an equal amount of time where Walk will play on top of base_pose as foo goes from 0 to 1 back to 0.
 Base_pose will have a blend value of 1.0.

 ```JSON
 "controller.animation.tiger.move": {